Ready to make your home smart? You have to choose a team if you want to control your smart home gadgets using a voice-operated speaker.

 However again, while there’s potential here, Google Home doesn’t make nearly enough use of this functionality.
 You can get basic directions by car on Google maps, but it can’t handle public transport and definitely doesn't do email.

-Meanwhile, Amazon has an ever-growing list of compatible apps including Domino's Pizza, Just Eat in the UK and Uber, allowing you to either have your pizza delivered or request a ride over to the store to pick it up yourself.
+Meanwhile, Amazon has an ever-growing list of compatible "Skills" apps including Domino's Pizza, Just Eat in the UK and Uber, allowing you to either have your pizza delivered or request a ride over to the store to pick it up yourself.
 Support is good, but these apps feel like they add fun side-functionality rather than core productivity services.

 However, this functionality comes with the caveat that functionality will be limited when using the built-in hub.
 Philips Hue lightbulbs, for example, can be turned on and off, but their more advanced color-changing abilities will still require a dedicated Hue hub.